rhysd/hgrep/README.md

 hgrep pattern paths...
 ```

-Since it is a subset, there are some restrictions against ripgrep.
-If you need full functionalities, use `rg` command and eat its
+Since it is a subset, there are some restrictions compared with ripgrep.
+If you need full functionalities, use `rg` command and
-output by hgrep.
+eat its output by hgrep via stdin.

-- Some functionalities (e.g. preprocessor) are not supported
+- Preprocessor not supported (e.g. search zip files)
 - Memory map is not used until `--mmap` flag is specified
-- Context option is `-c`, not `-C`, and set to 10 by default
 - Adding/Removing file types are not supported.
 Only default file types are supported (see `--type-list`)
 - `.ripgreprc` config file is not supported